-Inside White Label you’ll be presented with a list of all administrators on the WordPress site.
-In most cases you’ll select yourself as a White Label Administrator.
-This way, you’ll be able to limit various aspects of the WordPress site for normal Administrators while keeping unrestricted access for yourself.
+Inside White Label you will be presented with a list of all administrators on your WordPress site.
+In most cases, you’ll select yourself as a White Label Administrator.
+This way you will be able to limit various aspects of the WordPress site for normal Administrators while keeping unrestricted access for yourself.

 But why would you need this?

-The default administrator role has unrestricted access to all aspects of the site, including uploading, deactivating, or deleting plugins.
+The default administrator role has unrestricted access to all aspects of the site including uploading, deactivating, or deleting plugins.
 They can also access the built-in code editor in WordPress.
-One mistake in there and your site will break!
+One mistake there and your site will break!

-White Label Administrators are the site maintainers, developers, and those who need unrestricted and exclusive access to all the site’s settings.
+White Label Administrators are the site maintainers, developers, and those who need unrestricted and exclusive access to all of a site’s settings.

 Super Admins (WordPress Multisite only)